Keeping Your Home Safe with Amazon EchoBy - 02/17/2017

 If you want to stick the power of Alexa in your pocket and carry her wherever you go, Amazon Tap was made for you.
 While it’s too big to literally fit in your pocket, it is portable.
 With a $129.99 price tag, it hosts a Bluetooth speaker with audio quality that is comparable to the original Amazon Echo.
 But unlike Echo and Echo Dot, Amazon Tap is battery-powered and totally wireless.
 Amazon claims that Tap can stream music for nine hours when fully charged and can last up to three weeks on standby.
 When you’re ready to charge it, simply set it in the included charging cradle.

 Tap was named tap because you initially had to tap the device to wake it up.
-Post an over the air update, that’s no longer true.
+Post an over-the-air update, that’s no longer true.
 You now have the option of tapping to wake the device, which conserves battery, or you can use a wake word, just like Echo and Dot.

 Of course, no matter which device you choose, Alexa can’t protect your home on her own.
-You must connect your Echo, Echo Dot, or Tap to other systems, and their are plenty of options.
+You must connect your Echo, Echo Dot, or Tap to other systems, and there are plenty of options.
 When connected to other devices, Alexa can add voice control to devices that would otherwise lack this feature.
 If you feel threatened by someone or something, Alexa can help.
 A voice command can signal your panic alarm, your security camera, or possibly call for help.

 SCOUT, ABODE, SMARTTHINGS, AND OTHER SMART HUBS